taolicd/taolicd.github.io/_posts/2023-04-02-tech-writer-core-competencies.md

 ## My two cents

-ChatGPT seemed to be able to generate more versions of the answers while Bard only gave me three versions to choose from.
+ChatGPT seemed to be able to generate more versions of the answers while Bard only gave me three versions.
 I like ChatGPT's answer better.
-The reason is ChatGPT mentioned one competency that Bard ignored: User empathy.
+The reason is ChatGPT mentioned one competency that Bard ignored: user empathy.

-Overall, both ChatGPT and Bard provided a solid summary of the key competencies required for technical writers to survive and thrive in the age of generative AI.
+Both ChatGPT and Bard provided a solid summary of the key competencies required for technical writers to survive and thrive in the age of generative AI.

 Which version of the answer do you like better?